objectfox/TopBook/README.md

 top X likes/comments/shares page/page1, page2, .../page_group in last X days
-  (top) X - return the top X results (default: 1) relative - rank results as percentage compared to page average (optional) likes/comments/shares - how the results are sorted (for) page/pages1, page2, .../page_group
+  (top) X - return the top X results (default: 1) relative - rank results as percentage compared to page average (optional) likes/comments/shares - what metric the results are sorted on (for) page/pages1, page2, .../page_group
     - specific FB page, manual list of FB pages, or a page group from the config (in the last) X days - return results from the last X days (default: 1)